blue-ICON/ICON-USDS/README.md

-# Java SCORE Examples
+# Stable Coin (Java)

-This repository contains template of a java SCORE and instructions on how to deploy a simple java score.
+This repository contains StableCoin score in Java and instruction on how to deploy and run tests.

 ## How to Run